quanta-js/.github/profile/README.md

 ## The Spark That Started It All

-QuantaJS isn’t just another library—it’s a rebellion against bloated, overcomplicated state management.
+QuantaJS isn’t just another library it’s a rebellion against bloated, overcomplicated state management.
 Born from a desire to simplify without sacrificing power, it’s your companion for building smarter, faster, and cleaner code.
 And since it’s in beta, you’re not just a user, you’re a pioneer, helping us polish this gem into something legendary.

 ## A Taste of the Magic